-- Communicate benefits: You won’t have to come up with an entire presentation, but a short brochure or even a one-page print out explaining what the patient portal is will be helpful in educating your patients.
+- Communicate benefits: You won’t have to come up with an entire presentation, but a short brochure or even a one-page print out detailing the patient portal will be helpful in educating your patients.
 Have the receptionist include the print out during check in.
-The OD should also reiterate the benefits during the patient visit, such as the ability to send more information about their assessment through a patient portal.
+The OD should also reiterate the benefits during the patient visit, such as the ability to send digital information about their assessment through a patient portal and shorter appointments.
 You can also offer your patients to sign up for an account via a tablet as they are filling out other paperwork in the office.
-This may seem a little time consuming at first, but when most of your patients have converted to a using the portal, they will be able to save time on pre-arrival paperwork.
+This may seem a little time consuming at first, but when most of your patients have converted to using the portal, they will be able to save time on pre-arrival paperwork.

 - Utilize social media: The survey also shows that millennials are more likely to report the highest preference in accessing patient portals on the go.
 With a high demand for a patient portal among younger patients, social media is a good outlet to promote the use of your patient portal.
 Share instructions on how to get registered and remind them of the value of it.
 This will also help encourage those who are not yet onboard with the idea of using one.
 You can even share educational materials such as videos on how to treat a common issue that your practice has been seeing a lot off.